Cryptomania v.s. Minicrypt in a Quantum World: Introduction

-\paragraph{Our main result.}
+Both works fail to establish the separation once the key-generation algorithm is allowed to quantumly query a random oracle.
+More broadly, lifting separations proved in the classical-accessible-oracle model to the quantum-accessible-oracle model can be notoriously difficult.
+While several landmark separations are known with classically accessible oracles --- e.g., quantum money v.s. one-way functions~\cite{ananth2023plausibility} and QCMA v.s.
+QMA~\cite{li2023classical,liu2025qma} --- whether these separations persist when the oracle admits quantum queries still remains a major open problem in quantum complexity and quantum cryptography; either these separation results completely fail when quantum access is provided, or they have to rely on unproven conjectures.

+\subsection{Our Main Result}

+In this work, we refine the separation framework of~\cite{own,own:ITCS} and present a unified approach to proving lower bounds and separations for multiparty-computation related primitives in the QROM.
+We hope the improved framework can be used for achieving lower bounds for other MPC related protocols with prefect completeness.

-In this work, we obtain a full separation between perfectly complete quantum PKE and one-way functions, i.e. the quantum version of~\cite{impagliazzo1989limits} on public-key encryption, closing the gap in previous works. \begin{theorem} Perfect-complete quantum public key encryption, with classical keys and classical ciphertext, does not exist in the quantum random oracle model. \end{theorem}
+Using that, we obtain a full separation between perfectly complete quantum PKE and one-way functions, i.e. the quantum version of~\cite{impagliazzo1989limits} for public-key encryption, closing the gap in previous works. \begin{theorem}[Informal] Perfect-complete quantum public key encryption, with classical keys and classical ciphertext, does not exist in the quantum random oracle model. \end{theorem}

-\begin{remark*} Our result removes the conjecture used in~\cite{austrinImpossibilityKeyAgreements2022} and the restriction of a classical key generation algorithm in~\cite{own,own:ITCS}, leaving perfect completeness as the only requirement.
+\begin{remark} Our result removes the conjecture used in~\cite{austrinImpossibilityKeyAgreements2022,own:ITCS} and the restriction of a classical key generation algorithm in~\cite{own}, leaving perfect completeness as the only requirement.
 Perfect completeness is a natural requirement satisfied by many cryptographic schemes, both classical and quantum, including all known quantum PKE schemes even with quantum keys~\cite{coladangelo2023quantum,MW24,KMNY24,barootiPublicKeyEncryptionQuantum2023}.
 Therefore, focusing on the perfect-complete setting does not impose a strong restriction.
-We conjecture that allowing non-perfectness does not change the impossibility result. \end{remark*}
+We conjecture that allowing non-perfectness does not change the impossibility result; we hope that the separation framework proposed in this work is helpful for removing the last restriction on QPKE. \end{remark}